Set up locations and devices using the InStore device CLI

 }

-In this example, the alias that references the default PED for this workstation is PED-Flagship-01.
-This is a locally unique value that you specify to temporarily stand in for the device ID, which will not exist until after the device is created.
-You can look up the ID later in the InStore Center.
+In this example, PED-Flagship-01 is a locally unique alias that temporarily stands in for the device ID until the device is created.
+You can look up the device ID later in the InStore Center.

 Run and validate the configuration file